Who should NOT buy a CoolBot

 CoolBots are also very popular in bars for keg coolers.
 Some folks are running them super cold.
 Kegs are tapped in the coolers, and doors are only opened a couple times a day, so they can get as cold as they want to.
 We're also used in a number of restaurant (and home) wine-cellars.

 We get this question many times a day.
 It's just impossible.
-We have almost 10,000 CoolBot customers now and I think less than five of them have managed to barely get below 32 F. Most people can't below 33 F (1 C).
+We have over 12,000 CoolBot customers now and I think less than five of them have managed to barely get below 32 F. Most people can't below 33 F (1 C).
 Those people used very small rooms and 24,000 BTU air conditioners.
 But remember that being at 32F (0C) is NOT the same as freezing something!
 If you want to freeze chickens (that's the most common questioner) you need to be down in the single digits, NOT right at 30 F. We're a horrible solution for you.
 Run away!
 Save yourself!

 This is actually not a CoolBot problem, and it is avoidable, but I'm putting it in this section so you will be careful if you need to keep things cold when it's cold OUTSIDE your room.